Design

 Real experience – common tasks

-With most common tasks, such as surfing Facebook, Instagram, TikTok, or taking photos/recording videos, the iPhone 13 Pro works smoothly, and there is nothing to complain.
-As for the video recording part, I will mention more details in the camera section.
+With most common tasks, like scrolling on Facebook, Instagram, TikTok, or taking photos recording videos, the iPhone 13 Pro works smoothly and well, there is just nothing to complain about.
+As for the video recording part, I’ll mention more details later, in the camera section.

 Real experience – gaming